Creating Wellness | Finding Balance – Earn C.E.U.s

 Continuing Education Credits (CEUs)

-This Live activity, Creating Wellness, with a beginning date of 10/16/2018, has been reviewed and is acceptable for up to 11.25 Prescribed credit(s) by the American Academy of Family Physicians.
+Physicians: This Live activity, Healing, Mindfulness, and Compassion, from 10/19/2018 – 10/21/2018, has been reviewed and is acceptable for up to 12.00 Prescribed credit(s) by the American Academy of Family Physicians.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Dr. Bob Dozor is the founder of the Integrative Medical Clinic and has practiced Family Medicine for over thirty years in Napa and Sonoma counties.
 Even before attending medical school, he has held a consistent vision of building a healthy life style as the core of our best health, and applies this in both his professional practice and personal life.
 With his wife Ellen Barnett they have three children and three granddaughters.